 As a member of Parent Voice you will benefit from:

 - A free fortnightly newsletter packed full of useful guides, training, consultations, activities and more.
 You will be better informed about local and national issues.

 - A local rate helpline if you need advice on anything about your disabled child.

 - Workers who are local to you, developing networks and links to provide solutions to your individual queries.
-You can find out more about the workers by clicking here.

 Over the last 12 months, we have assisted more than 600 families to find the support they need and over 400 children to access a short break.
 We have responded to over 1500 requests for information via our advice line and over 3000 parents receive our bulletin.